Seba0855/lights-rc-control/README.md

 <br>

 ## About
-Actually that's a pretty simple project that I made to control my outdoor lights when it's dark outside.
+A pretty simple project that I made to control my outdoor lights when it's dark outside.

 ## How it works